Anusha2196/reward-points-service/README.md

 - **Methods**:
   - `calculatePoints`: Calculates reward points based on the transaction amount.
 Customers receive 2 points for every dollar spent over $100 and 1 point for every dollar spent between $50 and $100.
   - `calculateMonthlyPoints`: Retrieves transactions for a specific customer within a date range, calculates monthly and total reward points, and returns the result.
-  - `calculateAllCustomersPoints`: Retrieves transactions for all customers within a date range, calculates monthly and total reward points for each customer, and returns the result.
+   - `validateAndAdjustDates`: Validates and adjusts the start and end dates to ensure they are within a 3-month range and that the start date is not after the end date.

 ### TransactionRepository
 The `TransactionRepository` interface extends `JpaRepository` and provides methods for accessing transaction data.